LiLIS: A Lightweight Distributed Learned Index Framework for Spatial Decision Analysis: Introduction

 In summary, our contributions are threefold:

-\begin{enumerate} \item We designed {\sysname}, a lightweight distributed learned index for big spatial data.
-To the best of our knowledge, this is the first work to introduce spatial learned indices to big data analytics. \item We implemented efficient distributed spatial algorithms to support common spatial queries, including point query, range query, $k$NN, and spatial join based on {\sysname} on Apache Spark. \item Our comprehensive experimental evaluation on both real-world and synthetic datasets demonstrates {\sysname}'s significant performance advantages.
-The results indicate that {\sysname} achieves a 2-3 order of magnitude speed improvement over state-of-the-art big spatial analytics systems for most queries, while also delivering 1.5-2× faster index construction. \end{enumerate}
+\begin{enumerate}[a)] \item We designed {\sysname} to incorporate a low-overhead local learned index into distributed spatial analysis pipelines while preserving the original execution framework. \item We implemented efficient distributed spatial algorithms to support common spatial queries, including point queries, range queries, $k$NN, and spatial join based on {\sysname} on Apache Spark.
+The source code is available at \url{https://github.com/SWUFE-DB-Group/learned-index-spark}. \item We conducted extensive experiments on real-world and synthetic datasets under diverse partitioning strategies, data distributions, and workloads, demonstrating the effectiveness of {\sysname} in improving query responsiveness under read-intensive spatial analysis workloads. \end{enumerate}

 The remainder of this article is organized as follows: Section~\ref{sec:related} reviewed the related work.
 The overview design and key methodology of {\sysname} are described in Section~\ref{sec:design}.
-We discussed the details of efficient distributed spatial algorithms in Section~\ref{sec:alg}.
-Section~\ref{sec:exp} presents the results of our experiments, providing insights about the efficiency and scalability of {\sysname}, and Section~\ref{sec:conclusion} concludes this article and suggests directions for future research.
+We discuss the details of efficient distributed spatial algorithms in Section~\ref{sec:alg}.
+Section~\ref{sec:exp} presents the results of our experiments, providing insights about the efficiency and scalability of {\sysname}, and Section~\ref{sec:discussion} synthesizes the system-level contributions of {\sysname}, discusses its implications for spatial decision-support workflows, and suggests specific directions for future research.